lokeshvijay7/SoccerApp/README.md

-# ⚽ SportsOrca Internship Task - Upcoming Soccer Matches Web App
+# ⚽ Upcoming Soccer Matches Web App

 This is my submission for the **Full Stack Development Internship at SportsOrca**.